usmanmughalji/drive-bot-ultimate/README.md

 - Uploading To Team Drives.
 - Index Link support
 - Shortener support
+- Extract password protected files (It's not hack, you have to enter password for extracting.
+LOL)

 ## Bot commands to be set in botfather